Jonathan Hamm

-Jonathan Hamm (born October 14, 1985) is a former standout amateur boxer, actor, football player, and current mixed martial artist.
+Jonathan Hamm (born October 14, 1985) is an American former standout amateur boxer, actor, football player, and current mixed martial artist.
 Hamm was the #1 Super-Heavyweight Amateur boxer in the United States in 2011 after winning the 2011 U.S. Nationals.
 Hamm was an alternate in the super-heavyweight division of the 2012 London Olympic Games for the U.S. Hamm earned Black College All-American, 1st Team All Conference, 1st Team All-Region, and The Marion E. Jackson Defensive Player of the Year in 2006.
 Hamm is originally from Atlanta, Georgia, and trained out of Jackson's Submissions Fighting in Albuquerque, New Mexico.
 His manager was Malki Kawa, founder of First Round Management out of Miami, Florida, who houses UFC stars Jon Jones, Benson Henderson, Carlos Condit, Miesha Tate, and Frank Mir.

 Hamm went to Southern Illinois University and received a degree in Music Business.
 He was mentored by Mar Brown, VP of the Urban Department of Atlantic Records, and music executive John Monopoly.
 He is the CEO of P4P ("There's a Purpose 4 This Process") Entertainment Records.